 - You may not get as low of a rate as the intro rate on an adjustable rate mortgage.

 - If you’re planning on selling or refinancing within 5 years, an adjustable rate mortgage may be a better option.

 - If the average interest rate drops, you’ll be stuck with the higher rate you took the mortgage out at.
 Your rate won’t change unless you refinance.

 Fixed-Rate Mortgage Vs. Adjustable Rate Mortgage

 Now that you know what a fixed-rate mortgage is, how does it compare to an adjustable rate mortgage (ARM)?
 ARMs are mortgages where the interest rate changes regularly.
-They’re usually represented by a numerical value, like 5/1, 7/1 or 10/1.
-The low introductory rate is locked in for the first 5, 7 or 10 years, then adjusts yearly.
+They’re usually represented by a numerical value, like 5/6, 7/6 or 10/6.
+The low introductory rate is locked in for the first 5, 7 or 10 years, then adjusts twice per year.

 ARMs have more complex mechanics.
-Every year after your introductory period, your mortgage lender consults an interest rate index to determine how your rate will change.
-Depending on the loan, there’s a structure in place that caps the amount your interest rate can adjust up every year, as well as how high it can go over the course of the loan.
+After your introductory period, your mortgage lender consults an interest rate index (SOFR) to determine how your rate will change.
+Depending on the loan, there’s a structure in place that caps the amount your interest rate can adjust up or down, as well as how high or low it can go over the course of the loan.

 Fixed-rate mortgages don’t have these mechanics.
 Your rate is the same from the day you buy your property until you refinance, sell or pay off the loan.

 Where fixed-rate mortgage payments are dependable, ARMs can offer a low introductory rate.
 This low rate is enticing, especially if you plan to sell or refinance before the rate adjusts up.